poker> how to play >house rules

 Player Disconnection Policy

-if a bet has been made by another player, and a call is required when it is the player’s turn to act, his hand will be automatically folded.
+if another player has made a bet, and a call is required when it is the player’s turn to act, his hand will be automatically folded.
+A player’s hand will not be treated as ‘all-in’ due to a player connection problem.
 Before any automatic action is taken, the player’s time bank (if any) will be activated.

 Players who are disconnected in the middle of a cash game will be automatically refunded the funds they contributed to the pot in the interrupted hand, and their balance at the table will be returned to their Cashier balance;